 Tampa Bay Buccaneers at Oakland Raiders (-1.5)

 Josh Freeman has been red hot, throwing for three touchdowns in each of the last three games.
 The Bucs have also had an extra few days of rest after a big win in Minnesota last Thursday.
 Tampa Bay’s defense is sixth in rushing yards allowed (85.1 per game).
 The Bucs are an abysmal 31st in passing yards allowed, but have managed 10 interceptions, while allowing just 9 TD’s.
 Oakland is coming off a few victories against soft teams in Jacksonville and Kansas City.
 While the Raiders are playing at home, it’s still a situation where Tampa Bay may be able to limit Darren McFadden and the run game.
 I’m riding the hot hand, and see Freeman continuing his run.
-Bucs win on the road.
+Bucs win a tight NFL Week 9 grudge match.

 KP’s Pick: Tampa Bay